Finalet/Elegant-Emoji-Picker/README.md

 - `supportsPreview` Allow or disallow previewing emojis with long-press
 - `categories` Which default emoji categories to offer users
 - `supportsSkinTones` Allow or disallow selecting emojis skin tone with long-press
-- `persistSkinTones` Should save user's skin tone selection for each emoji between sessions.
-Default is true.
+- `persistSkinTones` Save or forget user's skin tone selection for each emoji between sessions.
 - `defaultSkinTone` Optional skin tone to use as default.
 Default value is `nil`, meaning standard yellow emojis will be used.

 ### Offering a custom set of emojis

 If you want to provide your own list of emojis to users, implement the `emojiPicker(_: loadEmojiSections : withConfiguration : withLocalization)` delegate method and return `[EmojiSection]` - an array of sections containing emojis.

-`EmojiSection` one section containing emojis, like "Smileys & Emotion" or "People & Body".
+`EmojiSection` - one section containing emojis, like "Smileys & Emotion" or "People & Body".
 - `title` Displayed section title
 - `icon` Displayed section icon (used in the built-in toolbar).
 Optional.
 - `emojis` Emojis contained in this section